Litters, bred for service temperament and traits, expected in May and June

 Dog next to person.

-While my deep love for dogs, existed inside of me, I did not grow up with many pet dogs.
-The one in the photo to the right, named Peaches for taking several bites from a box of Peaches, was the single dog I had the most exposure to.
+While my deep love for dogs has always existed inside of me, I did not grow up with many pet dogs.
+The one in the photo, named Peaches for taking several bites from a box of Peaches, was the single dog I had the most exposure to.
 Sadly, she only lived to be 9 months old.
 Gotten at an animal shelter, by an older sibling, she happened to kill some chickens she was housed next to and my father deemed that accident unforgiveable.
 Needless to say, at only 9 months old, her time with me was short but profound.
 She was beautiful, charming, intelligent and my very best friend.

 This event in my life impressioned me to do everything in my power to ensure that any puppy I had any influence over was given every opportunity to succeed.
-That desire would come full circle when I began creating litters of my own.
-Where I could positively influence the development of the puppy then support and guide the new owners to help them all reach their full potential.
+That desire would come full circle when we began creating litters of our own.
+Where we could positively influence the development of the puppy then support and guide the new owners to help them all reach their full potential.
+To help a dog thrive, in its new home and family, brings us the greatest sense of satisfaction and joy.

 Children with dogs.

-After marriage and becoming a military spouse, for the next 25 years, we had German Shepherds, mutts, children and even a Shiba Inu.
+After marriage and becoming a military spouse, for the next 25 years, we had German Shepherds, a few mutts, and two children.

 Dogs with packs on hike.